l3lackcurtains/vcard-gatsby/README.md

-# VCard Gatsby Personal Website
+# VCard Personal Template
 A personal vCard Template built for fun.. ;)

+Built with gatsby, react, styled Component...

 <b>To Install and run the website:</b>